id2m/agency_ext/README.md

 ### Propositions :

 - end-users can edit/add items on all sections

-- a custom editor, served locally on a Virtualbox, communicate with github server to update the metadata.
+- a custom editor, served locally or on a Virtualbox, communicate with github server to update the metadata.

 #### Demo editor